bentoml/Yatai/README.md

 ```

 This will install the `BentoDeployment` CRD([Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/))
 in your cluster and enable the deployment UI on Yatai.
-Similiarly, this script is made for development and testing purpose only.
+Similarly, this script is made for development and testing purposes only.

 ### 🚢 Deploy Bento!